 Are you wondering if you qualify for these deductions?
 If you file your taxes with TurboTax, you will be asked simple questions related to your big day.
 From there, you’ll be given the tax deductions and credits you’re eligible for based on your answers.
-If you’re still unsure, you can connect live to a CPA with TurboTax Live to get your tax questions answered.
+If you’re still unsure, you can connect with a CPA to get your tax questions answered.
 They can even review, sign, and file your tax return, if needed.

 Getting married is one of life’s biggest milestones, so you and your spouse should be able to reap all of the tax benefits for your big day!